arq5x/gemini/docs/content/database_schema.rst

-aaf_adj_exac_oth          FLOAT         Adjusted allele frequency of the variant for OTH population in ExAC (AC_OTH/AN_OTH) aaf_adj_exac_sas          FLOAT         Adjusted allele frequency of the variant for SAS population in ExAC (AC_SAS/AN_SAS) max_aaf_all               FLOAT         the maximum of aaf_esp_ea, aaf_esp_aa, aaf_1kg_amr, aaf_1kg_eas,aaf_1kg_sas,aaf_1kg_afr,aaf_1kg_eur,aaf_adj_exac_afr,aaf_adj_exac_amr,aaf_adj_exac_eas,aaf_adj_exac_nfe,aaf_adj_exac_sas. and -1 if none of those databases/populations contain the variant.
+aaf_adj_exac_oth          FLOAT         Adjusted allele frequency of the variant for OTH population in ExAC (AC_OTH/AN_OTH) aaf_adj_exac_sas          FLOAT         Adjusted allele frequency of the variant for SAS population in ExAC (AC_SAS/AN_SAS) max_aaf_all               FLOAT         the maximum of aaf_esp_ea, aaf_esp_aa, aaf_1kg_amr, aaf_1kg_eas,aaf_1kg_sas,aaf_1kg_afr,aaf_1kg_eur,aaf_adj_exac_afr,aaf_adj_exac_amr,aaf_adj_exac_eas,aaf_adj_exac_nfe,aaf_adj_exac_sas. and -1 if none of those databases/populations contain the variant. exac_num_het              INTEGER       The number of heterozygote genotypes observed in ExAC.
+Pulled from the ExAC ``AC_Het`` INFO field. exac_num_hom_alt          INTEGER       The number of homozygous alt. genotypes observed in ExAC.
+Pulled from the ExAC ``AC_Het`` INFO field. exac_num_chroms           INTEGER       The number of chromosomes underlying the ExAC variant call.
+Pulled from the ExAC ``AN_Adj`` INFO field.
 ========================  =========     =================================================================================================